 The air gets used up by the flame and lower the air pressure inside the jar.
 The surrounding air outside, now at a higher pressure than inside the jar, pushes the balloon into the jam jar.

 The Million Dollar Bet

-If you enjoyed this experiment and want more, head over to Aurora’s website and get your free copy of the Supercharged Science Workbook.
+If you enjoyed this experiment and want more, head over to Aurora’s website and get your free copy of her Homeschool Science Guide.